-If you were incapacitated, would anyone be able to find your important records and take care of your family’s financial or business matters?
+If you were incapacitated, would anyone be able to find your essential records and take care of your family’s financial or business matters?
 Having essential papers organized and accessible in advance can be very important in an emergency or crisis.
 Consider the following for organizing your vital records.

 Where are my emergency documents located?

-Options for storage might include a home safe, fire-security box or off-site location such as a safety deposit box.
-The storage container should be securable and fire resistant.
+Options for storage might include a home safe, fire-security box, or off-site location such as a safety deposit box.
+The storage container should be securable and fire-resistant.
 Shoe boxes or cardboard boxes in the closet or under the bed are not appropriate.

 Who is my Michigan emergency contact?